bunzela/FieldTools/README.md

 ### Citation
 Please cite the following paper when using FieldTools:
 **H. Jabben et al., bioRxiv 2023**.

+> [!NOTE]
+> Compare to the published version, the FieldTools.py script provided here uses MDtraj instead of pytraj, because pytraj cannot readily installed in Google Colab

 ### Contact
 For questions, help, or to report any bugs, please feel free to reach out to me at [adrian.bunzel@bsse.ethz.ch](mailto:adrian.bunzel@bsse.ethz.ch).